-San Joaquin County currently has twelve (12) rental projects that require annual monitoring and compliance.
+San Joaquin County currently has twelve (11) rental projects that require annual monitoring and compliance.
 The units are as follows:

-- Loel Senior Center and Gardens, LODI / 5 units

-- Loel Senior Center and Gardens, LODI / 4 units

 - Housing Authority / 4 units

 - Mountain View Townhomes, Tracy / 11 units

 - Lodi Hotel / 11 units

 - Stone Pine Meadows, Tracy / 4 units

 - Union Court Apartments, Manteca / 3 units

 - Almond Terrace Apartments, Manteca / 4 units

 - Tracy Village Apartments, Tracy / 11 Units

 - Valle Del Sol, Stockton / 9 units

 - Church Street Triplex / 3 units

 - Casa de Oasis / 37 NSP Units

 - Sienna Terrace / 42 NSP Units

 All units listed above were monitored by the County in 2020/2021 Program Year.
-The monitoring consists of an Annual Monitoring Report questionnaire and Project Compliance Report, which asks about project financial condition and compliance with other federal HOME requirements, a copy of the project's utility allowance schedule (form HUD-52667); a copy of the long term monitoring Summary

-Letter and Clearance Letter to the project's owner/manager, a copy of Physical Conditions report, and a copy of the project's Annual Affirmative Marketing Analysis Report.
-The County has continued contracting with a consultant to assist County staff in file reviews and on-site monitorings for these units, as they had not been occurring in the most recent years due to staff reduction.
+The monitoring consists of an Annual Monitoring Report questionnaire and Project Compliance Report, which asks about project financial condition and compliance with other federal HOME requirements, a copy of the project's utility allowance schedule (form HUD-52667); a copy of the long-term monitoring Summary Letter and Clearance Letter to the project's owner/manager, a copy of Physical Conditions report, and a copy of the project's Annual Affirmative Marketing Analysis Report.
+All monitoring files are maintained by the County and available during a monitoring should they be requested.
+Overall, the monitoring visits went well with minimal "findings" being issues.
+The County has continued contracting with a consultant to assist County staff in file reviews and on-site monitoring's for these units, as they had not been occurring in the most recent years due to staff reduction.